Betterez/btrz-pdf/README.md

 ## Methods

-* returnPdfBinary(liquidTemplate, data, cb)
+* returnPdfBuffer(liquidTemplate, data)

-Async method using a cb to return a buffer, best used with Express to return the PDF in the response.
+Async method that returns a buffer can be used to return PDF with Express or to generate documents that will be merged togheter.

 Parameters